3 KPIs For Measuring Internal Communication Effectiveness

 Kyle Christensen, the communications manager for field service at Vivint Smart Homes decided to leverage an All Mode Communication platform to help improve employee engagement, retention, and performance.
 After getting his team on Zinc, he saw employee engagement rates increase by 50 percent, time to service delivery drop by 37 percent, and the company’s NPS score increase into the 80s – one of the best scores in the industry.

 As you start measuring internal communication effectiveness, ask yourself how you can encourage better communication, and lead by example.
-Make sure everyone knows that good communication directly impacts employee satisfaction and retention as well as leads to greater productivity, better services delivery, and better customer satisfaction.
+Make sure everyone knows that good internal business communication directly impacts employee satisfaction and retention as well as leads to greater productivity, better services delivery, and better customer satisfaction.